Rural land and Mining

 (P. Ho in Institutions in Transition, Oxford University Press, 2005, p.
 73)

-The project concluded that the institutions of mining land expropriation and environmental protection in China have emerged as an ‘empty institution’, of what Ho describes as an institution that is largely ineffective and ignored, but simultaneously socially accepted and little contested.
-But the MIDR has become non-credible institutions, which exhibits as lacking of focus on underground mining, national compensation standard, and unclear distribution of the liability at the macro level, and the forced resettlement, high tensions and conflicts, and concerns with future livelihood at the micro level.
+In this study, mixed-method research is performed through three instruments: 1) archival analysis, 2) comprehensive literature review, and 3) empirical fieldwork.
+The project posits that the institutions of mining land expropriation and environmental protection in China have emerged as an ‘empty institution’, of what Ho describes as an institution that is largely ineffective and ignored, but simultaneously socially accepted and little contested.